NilPointer-Software/bdfd-wiki/src/bdscript/threadAddMember.md

 # $threadAddMember
-Adds a member to a thread.
+Adds a user to a thread.

 ## Syntax
 ```